-Patterson: That student will be able to offer nonattest services such as tax and consulting services in any of those states.
+Woislaw: That student will be able to offer nonattest services such as tax and consulting services in any of those states.
 If the student wants to offer attest services, however, it requires a little bit more consideration.
-If the state they are attending college in doesn’t allow for firm mobility, but the state they grew up in does, I would recommend they get their license in the state in which they are attending college.
+If the state they are attending college doesn’t allow for firm mobility, but the state they grew up in does, I would recommend they get their license in the state in which they are attending college.
 That way they can perform audits in that state with their license, and they can also perform audits in the state they grew up in, under that state’s mobility laws.
 Of course, if a student wants to perform attest services in two states and neither has firm mobility, then they would need a license in both of those states.

 If a student takes the CPA Exam in one state but also wants to get licensed in another, how does that work?

-Patterson: CPA Exam scores can be transferred to any state for the purpose of getting a license, so a student can take the exam in whichever state works best for them.
+Woislaw: CPA Exam scores can be transferred to any state for the purpose of getting a license, so a student can take the exam in whichever state works best for them.

 If a CPA travels or has clients in different states, what does the CPA need to know about mobility?

-Patterson: You are required to be licensed in the state in which you live and practice.
+Woislaw: You are required to be licensed in the state in which you live and practice.
 If you have clients in multiple states, make sure that you are meeting the states’ requirements.
 If you want to offer attest services to an out-of-state client, make sure that the state in which your client lives allows for firm mobility.
 If they do, check their peer review and firm ownership requirements to make sure that you meet those.
-If the state does not have firm mobility, you have to get another license and apply to the state board of accountancy.
+If the state does not have firm mobility, you have to get another license and apply it to the state board of accountancy.
 This is not something that is done in a few hours or overnight, so start the paperwork as soon as possible.